Far-right terrorism in Germany: Walter Lübcke's murder and the NSU | DW | 21.01.2021

 After Walter Lübcke's assassination, left-wing protesters accused the police of not having learned from previous extreme-right attacks

-The lawyer defending Stephan E.*, the neo-Nazi on trial for the assassination of regional governor Walter Lübcke in 2019, made his final statement to the court ahead of next week's verdict.
-In the hope of shortening his client's prison term, attorney Mustafa Kaplan argued that the defendant should be found guilty of manslaughter rather than murder, .
+The lawyer defending Stephan E.*, the neo-Nazi on trial for the assassination of regional governor Walter Lübcke , has made his final statement to the court ahead of next week's verdict.
+In the hope of shortening his client's prison term, attorney Mustafa Kaplan argued that the defendant should be found guilty of manslaughter rather than murder.

-Lübcke, a conservative politician politician in the state of Hesse who defended Chancellor Angela Merkel's refugee policies in 2015 crisis, was killed outside his home in 2019.
-Stephan E. confessed, though he told the court that he had been helped by his co-defendant, Markus H., another known neo-Nazi, who has denied all involvement.
+Lübcke, a conservative politician in the state of Hesse who defended Chancellor Angela Merkel's refugee policies in the 2015 crisis, was shot dead on the porch of his home in June 2019.
+Stephan E. confessed to the killing, though he told the court that he had been helped by his co-defendant, Markus H., another known neo-Nazi, who has denied involvement.

-For many, including state prosecutor Dieter Killmer, Lübcke's killing was viewed in the context of a series of far-right terrorist attacks in Germany dating back to the Oktoberfest bombing in the 1980s.
+For many observers, among them state prosecutor Dieter Killmer, Lübcke's killing could only be understood as the latest of a series of far-right terrorist attacks in Germany dating back to the Oktoberfest bombing in the 1980s.

-For the past 20 years, Germans have become increasingly aware that the country harbors an underground network of neo-Nazis who seek to assassinate politicians, stockpile weapons, compile lists of the addresses of perceived enemies and plant nail bombs in minority communities.
+But those attacks are not random.
+For the past 20 years, Germans have become more and more aware that the country harbors an underground network of neo-Nazis who are prepared to assassinate politicians, stockpile weapons, compile lists of the addresses of perceived enemies, and plant nail bombs in minority communities.

-A series of scandals indicate that that network has supporters in the police, the army and the domestic intelligence agencies.

 The most spectacular evidence of this came to light in 2011, when it emerged that three terrorists calling themselves the National Socialist Underground (NSU) had committed 10 murders and several bombings over the previous decade without ever being caught, or even officially identified.